Arab citizens of Israel: Arab victims of terrorism

+Relations with other Palestinians

+During the 2021 Israel–Palestine crisis, according to Al Arabiya, Fatah backed a call for a general strike on 18 May 2021 in the West Bank, including East Jerusalem and Palestinians in Israel were asked to take part.
+In an unusual display of unity by "Palestinian citizens of Israel, who make up 20% of its population, and those in the territories Israel seized in 1967" the strike went ahead and "shops were shuttered across cities in Gaza, the occupied West Bank and in villages and towns inside Israel".

 Culture

-Many Arab citizens of Israel share in the culture of the Palestinian people and wider Arab region of which many of them form a part.
+Many Arab citizens of Israel share in the culture of the Palestinian people and wider Arab region of which a number of them form a part.
 There are still some women who produce Palestinian cultural products such as Palestinian embroidery, and costume.
 The Palestinian folk dance, known as the dabke, continues to be taught to youth in cultural groups, and is often danced at weddings and other parties.

-Cultural Centers
+Cultural centers

 As the largest Arab city in Israel, Nazareth is a cultural, political, economic and commercial center of the Arab citizens of Israel, and became also a center of Arab and Palestinian nationalism.
-While Haifa is the center of liberal Arabic-speaking culture, as it was under British colonial rule.
-Arabs in Haifa (mostly Christians and Muslims) tend to be wealthier and better educated compare to other Arabs elsewhere in Israel.
+Haifa, however, is the center of liberal Arabic-speaking culture, as it was under British colonial rule.
+Arabs in Haifa (mostly Christians and Muslims) tend to be wealthier and better educated compared to Arabs elsewhere in Israel.
 An active Arab cultural life has developed in the 21st century.
-Haifa is center of many Arab-owned businesses such as theaters, bars, cafes, restaurants and nightclubs which host also a different cultural discussions and art exhibitions.
+Haifa is center of a number of Arab-owned businesses such as theaters, bars, cafes, restaurants and nightclubs which host also a different cultural discussions and art exhibitions.

 Other centers of Arab and Palestinian cultures includes Kafr Yasif and Rameh.
 According to the historian Atallah Mansour, Kafr Yasif is the "most academic Arab town in Israel", while journalist Sylvia Smith calls it "the preeminent [Arab] cultural town".
 With the near total depopulation of the Palestinian Arabs in the major cities of Haifa and Jaffa as a result of the 1948 war, Kafr Yasif and Rameh became one of a few villages in the newly established state of Israel to emerge as a central space for Arab culture and politics.
 Its schools, proximity and location between major cities and other Arab villages, the relatively equal distribution of land ownership among its households and the diversity brought about by the influx of internally displaced Palestinians all contributed to its local importance.

-In 1948 it was the only Arab locality in the Galilee to contain a high school outside of the cities of Nazareth, Shefa-Amr and Haifa.
+In 1948, it was the only Arab locality in the Galilee to contain a high school outside of the cities of Nazareth, Shefa-Amr and Haifa.
 Following the war, the high school enrolled students from over fifty Arab villages.
 Several students, including Mahmoud Darwish, became well-known poets, and the village hosted weekly poetry recitals.
 As of the 1960s, the people of Rameh have been noted for their high levels of education and standards of living.